alerodm/strangerlist/README.md

 # STRANGERLIST Challenge

 Node.js and Webdriver.io were chosen to solve this challenge to align with the tooling used by the company.
-Since I had never used wdio before I maintained the structure suggested by the tool botstraping option.

 As requested by the challenge description:
 * Test-cases are detailed [here](./docs/test_cases.md).
 * Issues found in the project are detailed [here](./docs/issues.md).

+## TO-DO LIST

-The only requirement missing is the mobile support.
-I have no experience with that platform and I had no idea how much I would take me to get things running, so I preferred to focus on the rest of the challenge.
+* Only desktop browsers are supported.
+I have no experience with mobile platforms and I wasn't sure how much time it would take me to get that running, so I preferred to focus on the rest of requirements.
+* Find a better clean-up method for created items.
+This would depend on finding a way to obtain the item id.
+* Polish code.

 ## How to setup the project & execute tests for desktop

 ### Local

-This test project was tested under node v20.11.1 and npm 10.2.4.
+This test project was tested under node v20.11.1, npm 10.2.4 and latest Chrome.
 Other combinations might have unexpected issues.

 To install dependencies please run:
 `npm install`